AIGAdc/dcdesignweek.org/_events-dcdw/designing-with-archival-images-carnegie-library-part-1.markdown

   is-dc: true
 ---

 Heads up!
 This event is Part 1 of a 2-part series.
 Sign up for this session and then be sure to stick around for [Workshop: DesignLab with Rachel Orr (Carnegie Library, Pt.
-2)!](https://www.dcdesignweek.org/events/workshop-designlab-with-rachel-orr-carnegie-library-pt-2/)
+2)!](https://www.dcdesignweek.org/events/workshop-designlab-with-rachel-orr-carnegie-library-pt-2/){:target="_blank" rel="noopener"}

 Did you know there is a treasure trove of historical artifacts inside Carnegie Library?
 We’re talking diary entries, vintage ads, political posters and even the odd love letter.
 The Historical Society of Washington, D.C. is home to a vast collection of artifacts and materials from our city’s history.